-Amazon Flying Warehouse Patent Released: Blimp Flies 45,000-Feet In Sky Spits Drone Deliveries (Opinion)
+Amazon Flying Warehouse Patent Released: Blimp Flies 45,000-Feet In Sky, Spits Drone Deliveries [Opinion]

 — Austen Allred (@AustenAllred) December 28, 2016

 Soon the drones will be an everyday occurrence as they buzz on down from the sky and drop a package at your doorstep and at the doorsteps of your neighbors.
 If you thought Amazon using drones to deliver packages was considered “cool,” wait for this next step, suggests USA Today.
-Amazon is bringing package delivery to entirely different level!
+Amazon is bringing package delivery to an entirely different level!
 A fleet of these airborne fulfillment centers could be stationed over the bigger metropolitan areas just waiting for those orders to pour in.

-If you are going out for the evening and you come across the perfect purse for the occasion, it could actually be swooped down to you in a matter of no time.
+If you are going out for the evening and you come across the perfect purse for the occasion, it could actually be swooped down to you in no time.
 The only pitfall of online shopping is that you have to wait to get your purchase.
 It is not like going to a brick and mortar store where your purchase is wrapped in a bag and then it goes home with you.
 This new flying warehouse bridges the benefits of staying at home and shopping online with the gratification of getting your items shortly after you order them with a click of a key.
 You could actually purchase that new dress online and be showering while it is dropped at your door, ready for you to don on your evening out.

-The patent consists of drawings that don’t seem to resemble a feat of modern technology, it actually looks like something you might find a century ago when blimps were all the rage.
-It is a an rectangular warehouse that hangs underneath a blimp.
+The patent consists of drawings that don’t seem to resemble a feat of modern technology; it actually looks like something you might find a century ago when blimps were all the rage.
+It is a rectangular warehouse that hangs underneath a blimp.
 This would be the launching pad for the drones to carry what people have ordered to the homes and businesses below the warehouse in the sky.
-Daily Tech asks their readers how it will feel to get their merchandise “directly from the clouds?”
+Daily Tech asks their readers how it will feel to get their merchandise “directly from the clouds.”
 Many folks are just getting used to having their information stored in the clouds made possible by the tech world.
 The online giant has this concept of their shopping items eventually dropping out of the real white-puffy clouds in the sky.

 Amazon’s airborne fulfillment center will also have shuttles to bring the products up to the warehouse in the sky, keeping the warehouse filled with a constant supply of inventory.
 The shuttles would also double as transportation to and from work for the employees of the Amazon flying warehouse.
 This might not be the ideal job for someone with a fear of heights, but it sure will give you a tale to spin for your grandchildren, if you are one of the first employees of one of these future Amazon sky-high warehouses.